Velesio/velesio-aiserver/docs/_unity-integrations/dnd-generator.md

 ![Portrait config]({{ '/assets/images/portrait.png' | relative_url }})

-All of these components of the scene come together when you fill out the initial platform, you essentially create a DND character, their portrait is generated and then you can chat with them, all through AI.
+All of these components of the scene come together when you fill out the initial form, you essentially create a DND character, their portrait is generated and then you can chat with them, all through AI.

 All of the dropdown options in the scene are there to work optimally with the above reccomended model stack, they are trigger words that the portrait generation model expects to generate a specific character.
 You can visit the model's Civitai page for further details.